Parents and Teachers: Support Ducksters by following us on or .

 Concentration Rules and Gameplay

-Concentration can be a good game to play with kids of varying ages as young kids can often compete with older kids.
+Concentration can be a good game to play with students of varying ages as young students can often compete with older students.

 Starting the Game